Skip to content

 Author: Jamielyn Nye

-This easy ham and cheese quiche is made with a buttery, flaky pie crust base and rich, cheesy egg filling that is perfect for serving at breakfast, brunch, or holiday mornings!
+This easy ham and cheese quiche is made with a pre-made pie crust and a savory ham, cheese, and spinach filling.
+It's perfect for breakfast or brunch!

 Prep Time: 15 minutes